 And they lost by just half a point (so now they know how it feels 😉 ).

 As per usual, Jimmy and Tam took a bit of a different approach to their garage reveal.
 They included a full equipped home gym complete with TV.
 We think this was a super smart move, considering home workouts are very trendy (cheers Covid).
+Thankfully there are fab online retailers selling Australian home gym equipment for under $500 to help you set up your home gym.

 The judges were pleased to see a more obvious work from home space in the couple’s studio.
 Their galley-style kitchenette that morphed into a desk got top marks.